erickcastelli/HLA_genotyping/README.md

 ```

 ## STEP 4 - Variant refinement
-There are many ways to proceed with variant refinement, i.e., the removal of artifacts, including GATK VQRS and vcfx.
+There are many ways to proceed with variant refinement, i.e., removing artifacts, including GATK VQRS and vcfx.
 For HLA genes, we recommend vcfx.

 Recode the VCF file using vcftools.
 This is important for the next steps.